AEmilioDiStefano/ros2_ws/instructions_IRL.md

 We will not include instructions on how to make your own chassis, these can be bought ready-made or assembled easily from a small rectangle of sheet metal and some simple tools

+The outer shell of our robot was made using a 3D printer, but this can be made by hand or cut out of a recycled plastic shell of any kind)

 <br>

 ## Tools :toolbox: